sandstorm-io/sandstorm/docs/administering/sandcats.md

 One reason this occurs is if you have the wrong `id_rsa*` certificate files in `/opt/sandstorm/var/sandcats`.
 You can fix this problem using the email-based recovery system; for now, this requires using `install.sh` on a throwaway VM.
-Once your new certificate files are registered with `sandcats.io`, you can move them to your server.
+Once your new certificate files are registered with `sandcats.io`, you can move them to whichever server you want using file-based recovery.

 Another reason you might see `Not Authorized` in the log files is if your server has run afoul of sandcats.io's defense in depth against Sandstorm bugs.
 The HTTPS certificate service within